 If you were one of the few unfortunates who only saw the made for television version of Stripes and Airplane, you knew the FOMO (fear of missing out) acronym at a very young age, before anyone coined it.
 “You missed the best parts,” our friends would tell us, or, “You have to see the unedited version, it has seven (‘F’) words, two (‘S’) words, and it actually has an ‘MF’ in it.
 Seriously, it occurs after the barista in the movie says, (“Fill in the blank”) and before the scene where they show the topless astronaut hanging her laundry.”

 My Uncle Clark’s good friend Jim introduced us to this world without borders when we were pre-teens.
 Our parents had no idea we were watching naughty movies at Jim’s house, and that made it extra naughty.
 Naughty is an ever changing and relative term, of course, as what we deemed naughty in our era is relatively tame now, but some of the movies we watched at his house were the peak of naughty for us.
-Jim “didn’t see anything wrong with the kids hearing swear words,” he said.
+“I don’t see anything wrong with the kids hearing swear words,” Jim said.
 “They’re going to hear them anyway.
 They’re eventually going to see a woman’s breasts.
-They’ll see people smoke pot, and everything else these movies provide.
+They’ll see people smoke pot, and everything else in these movies.
 I don’t see the harm.”
 He would swear around us so often that we learned how to swear.
-We learned how to inflect, how to time swear words, and how to properly punctuate a joke from him.
-He taught us how to avoid sounding like a little kid learning how to cuss.
+We learned how to inflect, how to time swear words, and how to properly punctuate a joke with a strategically placed swear word from him.
+He taught us how to avoid sounding like a little kid, when learning how to cuss for the first time.
 He also taught us how to talk about carnal relations with women.
 He wasn’t afraid to provide explicit detail.
 This guy was so cool and so funny, and not just adult funny.
 This guy was genuinely (‘F’)ing hilarious to us.
 He treated us like adults, and we worshiped him for it.
 He wasn’t a stick in the mud, like my dad.

 “You cussed a lot in your teens and 20’s,” my friends say.
 “In Europe, kids drink and swear like a sailor, and it doesn’t affect them in the least.
 In fact, I’d say most of them are more sophisticated and worldly than most puritanical American children.”

-My “been there, done that” reactions are so strong that even when the kid goes to bed, I don’t enjoy the excessive need for punctuation, and I often see it as just that in others’ attempts to be humorous.
+My “been there, done that” reactions are so strong that even after the kid goes to bed, I don’t enjoy the excessive need for swear word punctuation, and I often see it as just that in others’ attempts to be humorous.
 It has nothing to do with morality for me, personally, once the kid goes to bed.
 It’s more a “been there, done that” reaction I have to it now.
-I no longer have a clicker.
+I no longer have the clicker that counts those words.
 I hear (‘F’) words now, and they go in one ear and out the other.
 This cycle started soon after I was able to rent any movie I wanted.
 I was on my own, and I able to choose every naughty, dirty movie I could find.
 Back then, I avoided humor that was too safe, but the supply eventually reached my demand, until I saturated the market and I “been there done that”.
 I demanded naughty, risqué material, and it was in short supply for much of my life.
 Then it wasn’t, and it wasn’t for my forty-something friend either.
 If I put this supply vs. demand qualifier to our discussion, I’m sure he would concede that the supply met his demand a long time ago, yet he still needs material he deems relatively “unsafe”.

-In this long-since passed era, the supply was so low that we met our demand standing close enough to a drive-in theater to see, but not hear, the scene everyone was talking about.
+In this long-since passed era, the supply was so low that we met our demand by standing close enough to a drive-in theater to see, but not hear, the scene everyone was talking about.
 That era has passed for many of us, as we now have more than enough supply at the tips of our fingers, yet the demand for such demand obviously remains strong among my peers?

-Can a joke be funny without pre-pubescent and pubescent need for punctuation?
-Yes, if it’s creative, yet even incredibly ingenious jokes need punctuation.
-To my mind, the most ingenious learn how to punctuate without such punctuation, and that’s not about morality.
+Can a joke be funny without the pre-pubescent and pubescent need for punctuation?
+Yes, if it’s creative.
+Yet, even incredibly ingenious jokes need punctuation.
+To my mind, the most ingenious learn how to punctuate without vulgar, or blue, punctuation, and that’s not about morality.
 It’s about ingenuity and creativity.
 Music has the same “been there done that” quality for me.
 I’m not going to join the pack and slam the heavy metal era for its lack of soul, and for all of its hedonistic plays for fame, but it had its place in my life.
 Some of those bands produced some quality music, but that time has passed for me.
 When I’m feeling nostalgic, I might click on an old heavy metal song here and there, but I’ve “been there done that”.
 I can’t make it all the way through any of those songs now.
 The need for nostalgia is not that great for me, as that music provides little-to-no value to me anymore.
 The elements in swearing, innuendo, and nudity in humor provide little-to-no value to comedy anymore to me either.